ilyasotkov/learning-kubernetes/cloud-providers/README.md

 On our part (as a user of a cloud provider), we manage a cluster git repository and handle all required changes to the cluster state by making changes to cluster files in the repository.
 Changes are then handled via a CI pipeline (git-based workflow, either *git-flow* or *GitHub Flow*):

-- Commit change
+1. Commit changes manually via `git commit` or a GUI.

+The CI pipeline will:

 - Run all tests / checks to make sure everything works and is ready to be deployed
 - Deploy into production if checks are successful

 ### Goals

-A cluster should define a **logical boundary** and not constrained by any technical requirement.
+A cluster should define a **logical boundary** and not be constrained by any technical requirement.
 It's fine for clusters to be large (e.g. a company cluster).

 Every cluster has its codebase.
 A company should always have a **staging cluster** to allow DevOps engineers to test cluster configuration.

 ### Cluster updates

 Updates to VMs should **always** be rolling and the update process should be abstracted from the DevOps engineers.
 Want a new version of Kubernetes?
 Just bump the version in cluster configuration repo and commit changes.
 Let the tooling (CI + cloud provider interface) to handle the rest.

+We've gone a long way from every tech company managing its own data centers.
+And there's no reason to not go *all the way* with container-based infrastructure.

+A streamlined DevOps experience should be the norm, not the exception.